 The large mural ‘Earthquake’ on the corner of Lineker Road is on the end wall of the house at 87 Burnmoor Street (part of a terrace called Allandale Houses dated 1905) close to where Burnmoor Street joins Brazil Street.
 The painting was created by various artists as one of the set of ‘Forever Fearless Murals’ commissioned by GraffHQ and financially supported by Leicester City Council.
 The mural’s theme is that of the crowd as the ‘12th man’, the idea that the influence of the support of the fans, particularly the noise they can generate, can equate to having an extra player on the field.
 The sound of the crowd is referenced through the visualisation of an audio waveform on the mural at the apex of the roof.
 The rest of the painting is a scene from the stands with a crowd of people, many of them raising their hands and opening their mouths to sing and shout.
 “WE ARE THE CHAMPIONS, CHAMPIONS OF ENGLAND”, BLUE ARMY and RICHTER SCALE are the words accompanying the blue-shirted fans represented on the wall.

 Along one side of Lineker Road near where it joins Filbert Street, a long length of hoarding provides a temporary fence along the edge of waste ground.
 The hoarding has been decorated with graffiti art consisting of a background of tessellated geometric fox faces in the Leicester colours of blue, yellow and white.
 Against this background, the names of the players from the Leicester City squad have been tagged in large lettering.
 Lineker Road was a new road created and named in October 2014 when the developers of the old Leicester City football ground site at Filbert Street honoured the ex-Leicester City footballer and England captain Gary Lineker.
 The Foxes Trust, the Leicester City Supports Trust, ran a poll about who should have the road named after them and Gary Lineker topped it.
 Lineker Road snakes around the Unite Students Filbert Village buildings and beside an abandoned car park.
-However, it looks like most of the hoardings have been blown over, possibly by Storm Doris in February 2017.
+However, most of the hoardings were blown over, possibly by Storm Doris in February 2017.
 Since then, the hoardings have been repaired, made a legal site, and repainted.

 Thorpe Street (19 Braunstone Gate)